-The Schools Online Safety Index, authored by Prof Andy Phippen, groups and ranks online performance information from 14,000 schools by Local Authority area.
+The Schools Online Safety Index 2021, authored by Prof Andy Phippen, groups and ranks online performance information from over 12,500 schools in England by Local Authority area.

-Based on self-review data from the 14,000 schools using 360degreesafe, the charts below show how everyone performs.
+Based on self-review data from the 12,500 schools in England using 360degreesafe, the charts below show how everyone performs for 2021.
 A final score is shown as the ‘Index’ which is a combination of the performance and engagement score.
 This combination produces the final ranking.
 The performance value represents the aggregated rating for all schools in the area towards a good standard.
 The engagement value represents the percentage of schools engaged with the process, disclosing the priority placed on online safety in the area.

 School Online Safety Index by Local Authority Area Map